Special Needs Trusts and Government Benefit Programs

 These three features legally separate ownership of the trust assets from the beneficiary.
 So, when a beneficiary of a SNT applies for government benefits, the officials will rightfully determine if the beneficiary’s financial resources are low enough to qualify.
 The separation of ownership features built into the SNT prevents the trust assets from being counted as an “available resource,” which may have otherwise caused disqualification.
 Therefore, a SNT provides for the “special needs” beyond the basic needs for medical care, food and shelter, and enhances the beneficiary’s overall lifestyle.

-Yes, a special needs trust (SNT) can be a first party (self-settled), third party or a pooled trust.
+Yes.
+A special SNT can be a first party (self-settled), third party or a pooled trust.
 A third party SNT is created by a donor who would like to set aside or bequeath assets for the benefit of another individual without jeopardizing the individual’s eligibility for government benefits.
 It can be created either during life or after death.
 It is most frequently utilized when a parent wants to establish and fund a trust for a special needs minor or adult child.

 Moreover, this may also arise when the spouse of a Medicaid recipient, or potential Medicaid recipient, wishes to leave after death some or all of their estate in a trust for the benefit of the recipient spouse.
 Another rationale for a third party SNT is where a donor wishes to remove assets from his or her estate in order to either reduce or eliminate transfer taxes.

-Finally, some states permit a variety of special needs trust called a “pooled trust.”
+Finally, some states permit a SNT called a “pooled trust.”
 This type of arrangement is maintained by a non-profit charitable organization and is ideally suited for smaller trusts.

-- A person who is “blind” as defined by federal law as central visual acuity of 20/200 or less in the better eye with the use of a correcting lens; or
+- A person who is “blind” as defined by federal law as central visual acuity of 20/200 or less in the better eye with the use of a correcting lens

-10. Who should be trustee of the Special Needs Trust?
+10. Who should be trustee of the SNT?

 In the final analysis, SNT trustees, their advisors, people with disabilities and their families should seek out a knowledgeable and unified team whose goal is to utilize government benefits to the fullest before accessing a beneficiary’s trust funds.